We receive a large number of requests for information about the Horizon IT Scandal. These FAQs address the most common questions.

 How did Post Office let postmasters know they could claim redress through the Horizon Shortfall Scheme?

 When the Scheme opened, individual letters were sent to over 7,000 current postmasters and nearly 20,000 former postmasters.
 A paid-for media campaign was also undertaken with extensive press advertising, including a total of two weeks of advertising in four national papers and four weeks in large regional daily and weekly local papers.
+In November 2024, we started writing to around 25,000 people who were postmasters during the relevant period to encourage them to apply for redress if they think they may have been affected.
 The Scheme remains open for late applications.

 In the Horizon Shortfall Scheme are there ‘caps’ on amounts of redress for losses postmasters suffered?